Standard 1: Philosophy and Foundations

 Clear written statements that describe the faith foundations, mission, vision, core values, expected student outcomes, and Christian philosophy of education define who the school is, why it exists, and what it seeks to become.
 They outline the school’s Christian distinctives and communicate a clear purpose and direction for school development.

 When communicated well with all members of the school community, these statements can guide decision making and provide a common platform for all to work collaboratively in a spirit of unity.
 As these documents become part of the very fabric of the school’s operations and relationships, embodied by leadership and staff and experienced by students and families, they protect and promote the Christian identity of the school.
 The foundational documents form a basis from which partnerships can be established with other Christian schools and organizations.

-The five indicators and related descriptors in this standard will help a school to assess its current foundational documents and the extent to which those documents guide the daily life of the school.
+The six indicators and related descriptors in this standard will help a school to assess its current foundational documents and the extent to which those documents guide the daily life of the school.
 The school will be able to use the outcomes of this self-assessment to identify ways in which the philosophy and foundations of the school could be strengthened.

 Standard 2: Leadership and Personnel

 Leadership and personnel are the primary bearers of the school’s mission, vision and values.
 Every staff member is vital to the ministry to students.
 Because students learn so much through what they observe, the character, attitudes, and words of Christian teachers have great influence on the lives of students in their care.
 Therefore, it is important that the school has leaders, teachers and support staff who are committed to following Christ, to serving students, and to professional excellence.
 The school supports the growth of its leadership and staff through internal structures, and through participation in local, national and global networks.